Update 1: On Sept. 19, 2022, this research roundup about mpox was updated with a new study added under the “Additional research” subhead.

 Drs.
 Adam Sherwat, John Brooks, Debra Birnkrant and Peter Kim.
 NEJM, August 2022.

-The perspective article discusses the nuances in use of antiviral drug tecovirimat (TPOXX), which has been approved for the treatment of smallpox under a regulation known as the “Animal Rule” and raises a conundrum: “How to manage compassionate access to a drug whose safety and efficacy in humans have not been established.”
+The perspective article discusses the nuances in the use of the antiviral drug tecovirimat (TPOXX), which has been approved for the treatment of smallpox under a regulation known as the “Animal Rule” and raises a conundrum: “How to manage compassionate access to a drug whose safety and efficacy in humans have not been established.”

 Technical Report: Multi-National Monkeypox Outbreak, United States, 2022